CottageLabs/reactordb/docs/DEPLOY.md

 at a URL within the CMS, and is provided to the pages when they are created, as documented in the relevant sections below.

 * The background image for the "Operable Reactors" count.
-This is an image (ideally an SVG) that is displayed behind the count of operable reactors which appears on the dashboard and country pages.
+This is an image (ideally an SVG) that is displayed behind the count of operable reactors which appears on the dashboard, country pages and generic report.
 This file should be available at a URL within the CMS, and is provided to the pages when they are created, as documented in the relevant sections below.

 * The background image for the "Under Construction Reactors" count.
-This is an image (ideally an SVG) that is displayed behind the count of under construction reactors which appears on the dashboard and country pages.
+This is an image (ideally an SVG) that is displayed behind the count of under construction reactors which appears on the dashboard, country pages and generic report.
+This file should be available at a URL within the CMS, and is provided to the pages when they are created, as documented in the relevant sections below.

+* The backgrount image for the "Reactors Shutdown" count.
+This is an image (ideally an SVG) that is displayed behind the count of shutdown reactors which appears on the generic report.
 This file should be available at a URL within the CMS, and is provided to the pages when they are created, as documented in the relevant sections below.

 ### Global Dashboard